TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 - The `User-Agent`.

-We will do it in the `User-Agent`, because the regex of the `IP` field is more restrictive.
+We'll target the `User-Agent` field, as the regex used for `IP` addresses is more restrictive and doesn't allow for injection.

 The regex of the `User-Agent` field is going to take anything that is not between `double quotes`.